 - i.
-Show how, among Catholic universities in the Mid-Atlantic area (NY/NJ/PA/DC) we are a leader in terms of both R&D and range of PhD programs and demonstrate why this matters: that being taught by active scholars provides a better academic experience and better career outcomes (e.g. by encouraging schools/departments to identify successful recent graduates, and how research faculty assisted them) - ii.
-Highlight and support our collaboration with DC-area research institutions (e.g. NASA, NIH, NSF, LOC, Smithsonian) - iii.
+Show how, among Catholic universities in the Mid-Atlantic area (NY/NJ/PA/DC) we are a leader in terms of both R&D and range of PhD programs and demonstrate why this matters: that being taught by active scholars provides a better academic experience and better career outcomes (e.g. by encouraging schools/departments to identify successful recent graduates, and how research faculty assisted them). - ii.
+Highlight and support our collaboration with DC-area research institutions (e.g. NASA, NIH, NSF, LOC, Smithsonian). - iii.
 Strengthen investment in academic programs that result in significant student enrollment - iv.
-Identify, share, and implement best practices for increasing Undergraduate and Graduate yield across schools - v.
-Encourage and coordinate faculty on conference travel to visit area High Schools and alumni groups, to share their research and other information in support of enrollment and advancement - vi.
-Revise faculty and academic administration evaluation process to ensure meaningful outcomes for outstanding performance (e.g. merit raises, bonuses, research funding, teaching loads) and for substandard performance - vii.
-Expand range of summer High School programs, with a particular focus on programs that engage High School students with faculty research
+Identify, share, and implement best practices for increasing Undergraduate and Graduate yield across schools. - v.
+Encourage and coordinate faculty on conference travel to visit area High Schools and alumni groups, to share their research and other information in support of enrollment and advancement.

-- viii.
-Improve University rankings in various sources used by prospective students, with particular focus on rankings where faculty research is valued (e.g. Wall Street Journal/Times Higher Education rankings) - ix.
-Develop short, non-traditional adult learner offerings to improve reputation as well as increase revenues - b.
-Increase annual research grant funding in the natural and social sciences from \$21 million annually to \$26 million, over the next 5 years (a 25% increase). - i.
+- vi.
+Revise faculty and academic administration evaluation process to increase transparency about processes and criteria, implement constructive feedback, and recognize outstanding performance (e.g. merit raises, bonuses, research funding, teaching loads). - vii.
+Expand range of summer High School programs, with a particular focus on programs that engage High School students with faculty research. - viii.
+Improve University rankings in various sources used by prospective students, with particular focus on rankings where faculty research is valued (e.g. Wall Street Journal/Times Higher Education rankings). - ix.
+Develop short, non-traditional adult learner offerings to improve reputation as well as increase revenues.

+b.
+Increase annual research grant funding in the natural and social sciences from \$21 million annually to \$26 million, over the next 5 years (a 25% increase).

+- i.
 Consolidate and improve funding for the Office of Sponsored Research and the Office of Sponsored Accounting, to provide stronger support for faculty grant development - ii.
 Offer annual summer training sessions and small grants for faculty on grant-writing - iii.
-Recognize grant proposal submission as part of evaluation process
+Recognize grant proposal submission as part of evaluation process a.
+Strengthen the research character of the University and maintain our Carnegie ranking